pauljickling/time-manager/README.md

 Where `path/to` is the location you installed the time-manager files.

 If you have never modified a .bashrc file before you can read about it in *Linux Command Line Fourth Internet Edition* by William Shotts.
-You can acquire a free copy of the book [here](http://www.linuxcommand.org/tlcl.php/).
-You can read about the relevant information in Chapter 11.
+You can acquire a free copy of the book [here](http://www.linuxcommand.org/tlcl.php/), and the relevant information can be found in Chapter 11.

 ## Using Time Manager

+Time manager accepts two parameters in this order: `tm {action} {activity}`.

-`tm start {activity}` creates a new csv file with the specified activity
+`tm start {activity}` creates a new csv file with the specified activity.

-`tm stop {activity})` creates a stop record entry for the csv file and adds up the total time spent on the activity since the last entry was recorded
+`tm stop {activity})` creates a stop record entry for the csv file and adds up the total time spent on the activity since the last entry was recorded.

-`tm resume {activity}` creates a resume entry for the csv file
+`tm resume {activity}` creates a resume entry for the csv file.

+`tm help` lists valid syntax for the Time Manager.

 Of course if you have not specified an alias you will need to type in `cargo run` in the correct directory instead.

+The {activity} specified will be the name of the csv file.

+### Errors Using Time Manager

+The following uses of Time Manager are errors that will cause the program to complain:

+- Using tm with no specified parameters
+- Using an invalid action parameter
+- Using start as an action parameter for an activity that already exists
+- Using an action parameter that was the last used action for an activity

+Note that using a `resume` action after `start` is considered a benign bug, and Time Manager will not complain about it.

 ## The CSV files